devgateway/www.developmentgateway.org/_posts/2013-12-06-announcing-the-lao-pdr-amp-public-portal.md

 created: 1386334899
 old_path: news/announcing-lao-pdr-amp-public-portal
 title: Announcing the Lao PDR AMP Public Portal
-lede: Development Gateway is proud to announce that the Government of the Lao PDR launched a public portal to its Aid Management Platform (AMP) on 18 November 2013.
+excerpt: Development Gateway is proud to announce that the Government of the Lao PDR launched a public portal to its Aid Management Platform (AMP) on 18 November 2013.
 The Aid Management Platform is a country level aid information management system that allows the Government to record and monitor project level Official Development Assistance